nadia-eecs/cs1b/hw/hw01/README.md

 - Assume that $\pi = 3.1416$

 ## Files to work on
-- `src/circle.h` and implement the necessary functions therein
+- `src/circle.h` and implement the necessary function headers therein
+- `src/circle.hpp` and implement the necessary function definitions therein
 - `src/hw01.cpp` to implement your driver code to test during development

 ## Compiling and Running the Program